Pseudo-timelike loops in signature changing semi-Riemannian manifolds with a transverse radical: Chronology violating pseudo-timelike loops

 \textbf{~}\\ In the context of local considerations, in a Lorentzian manifold the existence of a timelike loop that flips its time orientation (i.e. the timelike tangent vector switches between the two designated components of the light cone) is a sufficient condition for the absence of time orientability.
 Based on the previous theorem (at the beginning of the present subsection), this is also true for a transverse, signature-type changing manifold $(M,\tilde{g})$ with a transverse radical: As we have proved above, through each point on the hypersurface $\mathcal{H}$ we have locally a closed time-reversing loop.
 That is, there always exists a closed pseudo-timelike path in $M$ around which the direction of time reverses, and along which a consistent designation of future-directed and past-directed vectors cannot be defined.

 ~

-An observer in the region $M_{L}$ near $\mathcal{H}$ perceives these locally closed time-reversing loops (Figure~\ref{fig:A-closed-time-reversing-loop}) as the creation of a particle and an antiparticle at two different points $\hat{q},q\in\mathcal{H}$.\footnote{Such locally closed time-reversing loops around $\mathcal{H}$ obviously do not satisfy the causal relation $\ll$ as introduced above.} This could be taken as an object entering the Riemannian region, then resurfacing in the Lorentzian region and proceeding to move backwards in time.
+An observer in the region $M_{L}$ near $\mathcal{H}$ perceives these locally closed time-reversing loops (Figure~\ref{fig:A-closed-time-reversing-loop}) as the creation of a particle and an antiparticle at two different points $\hat{q},q\in\mathcal{H}$.\footnote{Such locally closed time-reversing loops around $\mathcal{H}$ obviously do not satisfy the causal relation $\ll$ as introduced above.} This could be taken as an object entering the Riemannian region, then resurfacing in the Lorentzian region and proceeding to propagate “forward in time” with respect to the time orientation in $M_L$.
+Since the mathematical definition of the loop itself does not privilege a direction of traversal, this picture is symmetric.